 - Red Hook Winery & Columbia Street Waterfront

 Of all the buildings in New York that are globally familiar, none is more so than the Empire State Building.
 Featured in many great movies such as “Sleepless In Seattle”, “An Affair To Remember” and, of course, “King Kong”, it’s a location that is hard to beat, just for the sheer majesty of it.

-From the dark days of the 1970s, when Central Park had something of a reputation as a crime hotspot and was seriously rundown, it is now rightly seen as one of the world’s great showpieces.
+It is now rightly seen as one of the world’s great showpieces.
 The 1980s and 1990 saw massive improvements and renovations which catapulted the park into near-legendary status.
-The biggest problem for would-be proposers is where to pop the question, such is the range of perfect places!
+The current biggest problem for would-be proposers is where to pop the question.
+There are so many perfect stops.